 Here are the latest COVID-19 case numbers confirmed Thursday in Washington

-Pierce County reported 170 cases Thursday and four new deaths.
-Pierce County has a total of 408 deaths likely caused by COVID-19 as of Thursday, according to the Tacoma-Pierce County Health Department.
+Pierce County reported 52 cases Thursday and two new deaths.
+Pierce County has a total of 425 deaths likely caused by COVID-19 as of Thursday, according to the Tacoma-Pierce County Health Department.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.